Compare quotes from leading insurers

 1. Obligee (the client)

-The obligee is the party that requires a surety bond as protection, and they can be corporates, government agencies or individuals.
-The prerequisite for surety bond is to cover financial damages in the case of a claim, usually in situations whereby the Principal is unable to fulfil its obligations under the contract
+The obligee is the party that requires a surety bond as protection, and they can be companies, government agencies or individuals.
+The client will often require their contractor/vendor to carry a Surety Bond to protect the client from non-fulfillment of contractual requirements.

 3. Surety (the insurance company)

-The surety is the insurance company that backs the surety bond up to the full bonded amount.
-The surety provides the financial guarantee to the obligee that the principal will fulfill their obligations outlined in a contract agreement by paying a preagreed premium amount for the coverage
+The surety is the insurance company that issues the Surety Bond.
+The insurance company provides financial guarantee to the obligee that the principal will fulfill their obligations outlined in their contract.
+If the principal fails to meet their contractual requirements, the insurer will compensate the obligee.

 What are the different types of Surety Bonds available?